Rules & Regulations

 The Contest Group Entities make no express or implied warranties of any kind with respect to safety, or performance of the contest prizes.

-Three (3) runner-up winners will be selected from the short-listed 15 photo essays, including the top ten (10) photo essays as determined by public voting and the five (5) staff picks photo essays.
-Each photo essay’s score will be determined by a panel of judges based on the rubric provided here.
+Three (3) runner-up winners will be selected from the short-listed 15 videos, including the top ten (10) videos as determined by public voting and the five (5) staff picks videos.
+Each video’s score will be determined by a panel of judges based on the rubric provided here.

 Each winning class of a runner-up prize will receive a field trip to a local Parks Canada place, including transportation and programming, up to a maximum value of $1000.
 Any additional costs are the responsibility of the class.
 If the class is not located near a Parks Canada place, the contest group entities will arrange a field trip, including transportation and programming, to a similar location of historical or natural significance, up to a maximum value of $1000.
 Additional costs for remotely located classes are at the discretion of the contest group entities.